How do we describe the possible outcomes of a chance experiment and their probabilities?

 Why it matters

 Discrete random variables are the foundation for expected value, variance, and the binomial distribution that follow in this topic.
-The "sum to 1" technique and careful inequality reading reappear throughout the probability strand and into Topic 5's continuous distributions.
+The "sum to 1" technique and careful inequality reading reappear throughout the probability strand and into Topic 5's continuous distributions, where the sum becomes an integral.

 Exam-style practice questions